The EPA is the national authority for overseeing the implementation of the Environmental Noise Regulations

-In its Environmental Noise Guidelines, the World Health Organisation (WHO) sets out how noise pollution in European towns and cities is increasing.
-It also notes that excessive noise, particularly from transport sources, is a health risk that contributes to cardiovascular diseases and metabolic function (changes to some chemical reactions in the body).
+In its Environmental Noise Guidelines 2018, the World Health Organization (WHO) sets out how noise pollution in European towns and cities is increasing.
+The guidelines set out how excessive noise, particularly from transport sources (road traffic, railway and aircraft), has negative impacts on our health and wellbeing.

 The implementation of the WHO guidelines is currently being negotiated at EU level.
 The development of any future National Noise policy in Ireland will be influenced by the outcome of this process.
 The Department of Environment, Climate Action and Communications will be the lead authority for this policy area.